Team-Solutions-Dental/dyre/docs/security.md

 ### Admin or Aggregated Permissions

 - The `SecurityChecker` is responsible for expanding higher-level roles (e.g., `admin`) into the granular identifiers referenced by endpoints and fields.
 - You can return `true` from `Allow` when a caller holds an aggregated permission that covers the requested identifiers.
-Example: treat `admin` as satisfying every permission under `customers.*`.
+Example: treat `admin` as satisfying every permission under `customers:*`.
 - Use the `"*"` policy entry when you want the schema itself to mark a resource as universally accessible (or already handled upstream).

 ## Usage Examples